Dlut-lab-zmn/MTDM/README.md

 # M-ITL
-Memory-initialized Temporal Knowledge Graph Reasoning
+Temporal Knowledge Graph Reasoning Triggered by Memories

 Code will be publicly available.